rugbyprof/4553-Spatial-DS/Assignments/09-Program_5/README.md

 - Query 1: Find Interesting Features along some path:
     - Select a starting point: `X` and a destination point `Y`.
 This can be done by mouse click, or by entering airport codes via `sys.argv` (e.g. `python query1.py DFW MNL 500` to run query from Dallas / Fort Worth to Manilla Philippines with a 500 mile radius to look for interesting features).
     - Determine a milti-line path between `X & Y`, and draw an appropriate line connecting each point.
-    - Highlight all features within `R` radius of the entire path by showing volcanos as red dots, prior earthquakes as blue dots, and meteor locations as green dots.
+    - Highlight all features within `R` radius of the entire path by showing volcanos as red dots, earthquakes as blue dots, and meteor locations as green dots.
     - Assume that each line segment cannot be more than 500 miles long, meaning you must find an airport within a 500 mile radius of each stop.
 Choose the largest airport at each stop (e.g. where `ap_level` is the lowest value) and if there are more than one airport with the same `ap_level`, choose the airport at the lowest `elevation` as a tie breaker.
     - An example `X` and `Y` might be `Dallas, U.S.` to `Manila, Philippines` with a 500 mile radius.
     - Which way do you fly to start?
 East or West?